 The school will support all children, including those with SEND, with medical conditions.

-It is essential to eliminate prejudice, discrimination, promote equality of opportunity and foster good relations.
-This is reflected in our staffing policies and relationships with parents/carers and the community.
+It is essential to eliminate prejudice and discrimination, promote equality of opportunity and foster good relations.
+This is reflected in our staffing policies and relationships with families and the community.
 The importance of professional development and training for all staff is core.

-We understand the importance of the relationship between the school and parents/carers.
-Teachers, the SENDCo and the Headteacher encourage parents to share information and hold structured conversations to ensure a good understanding of the child’s strengths and needs, outcomes sought for the child and next steps.
+We understand the importance of the relationship between the school and families.
+Teachers, the SENDCos, the Heads of School and the Executive Headteacher encourage parents to share information and hold structured conversations to ensure a good understanding of the child’s strengths and needs, outcomes sought for the child and next steps.
 Parents are kept informed of their child’s support during each SEND Support Plan cycle, interventions and progress and are encouraged to contact the school at any point.

 Aims and Objectives